x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/add-or-remove-email-addresses.md

 Or

-- Run the following command in the Shell, using the same CSV file that you used to add the new email address.
+- Run the following command in Exchange Online PowerShell, using the same CSV file that you used to add the new email address.

   ```
   Import-CSV "C:\Users\Administrator\Desktop\AddEmailAddress.csv" | ForEach {Get-Mailbox $_.Mailbox | fl Name,EmailAddresses}